Samuel-de-Oliveira/CanUseTimer/README.md

 system (Windows, Linux and MacOS X).

 ---
-## Release notes (0.1.2.1) 🗒️
+## Release notes (0.1.2.2) 🗒️

-- new modality added: 2X2;
+- New modality added: pyranmix;
-- Timer need 0.85sec space pressed to start and not 1sec;
-- Bug fixes;
+- Bug fixes and interface settings.

 ---
 ## How it work?